bcwaters/ai_cmd/grok/README.md

   meta response

 ## future features

+  - I need extensive error handling.
+LLMs sometime don't return the format i want and it's easier to retry than force the llm in a box
   - implement history to store the jsons to a suitable database for more efficient retrieval

   - design web server to create directories for profiles.
 Have  more intelligent handling of branching requests